deepdive

 worker.join

-Override on_interrupt on a tool when it needs to react
+Override on_interrupt on a tool when it needs to react to cancellation too:

 #!/usr/bin/env ruby